deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 Drift User Guide
 ====================

-**In This Guide, You Can Learn:**
+This guide will help you understand what drift is and how you can detect in using deepchecks.

+**Structure:**

+* `Which Types of Drift Are There? <#which-types-of-drift-are-there>`__
-* `What Is Distribution Drift and How Can You Detect It? <#what-is-distribution-drift>`__
+* `How Do You Detect Drift? <#how-do-you-detect-drift>`__
-* `How Can You Use Deepchecks to Detect Drift? <#how-can-i-use-deepchecks-to-detect-drift>`__
+* `How Can I Use Deepchecks to Detect Drift? <#how-can-i-use-deepchecks-to-detect-drift>`__
+* `What Can You Do in Case of Drift? <#what-can-you-do-in-case-of-drift>`__
+* `Code Examples <#code-examples>`__

 What Is Distribution Drift?
 ==========================

-Distribution drift is a change in the underlying distribution of the data, the label or of the relationship between them.
+Distribution drift is a change in the distribution of the data, the label or the relationship between them.
 Drift happens over time, and can occur either gradually or suddenly.

-Common reasons for drift can be natural changes in the data, such as shopping habits changing for an online retailer (for example, during the covid pandemic, online shopping rose significantly and buyer patterns changed), or data acquisition and processing issues, such as a camera settings changing accidentally to have lower exposure.
+Common reasons for drift can be natural changes in the data, such as shopping habits changing for an online retailer (for example, during the covid pandemic, online shopping rose significantly and buyer patterns changed), or data acquisition and processing issues, such as camera settings changing accidentally to have lower exposure.

 So Why Is Drift So Important?
 -----------------------------

 Machine learning models are meant to predict on unseen data, based on previous known data.
-If the data, or the relationships between the different variables and target label, has changed, our model's performance may degrade.
+If the data or the relationships between features and the target label have changed, our model's performance may degrade.

-Detecting drift is an important warning sign that our model may be not as accurate on the new data compared to the training data, and that it should be adjusted or retrained on different data.
+Detecting drift is an important warning sign that our model may be not as accurate on newer data (compared to the training data), and that it should be adjusted or retrained on different data.
 In production environments, detecting drift (and other measures derived from drift, such as model confidence) is often the only way to know that our model performance is deteriorating, as in many cases the label is unknown for some time after the prediction is made.

 It is important to note that not all changes in data represent drift.
-For example, periodic changes in data due to daily, weekly or seasonal changes are usually not considered drift, as they as they are often present in the training data.
+For example, periodic changes in data due to daily, weekly or seasonal changes are usually not considered drift, as they are often present in the training data.

 .. image:: /_static/images/general/patterns-of-concept-drift.png
    :alt: Different change patterns in data